On drift parameter estimation for reflected fractional Ornstein-Uhlenbeck processes: Sequential MLE

 \section{Sequential MLE}

-Recall the strong consistency and asymptotic normality of the MLE $\tilde \alpha_T$, established in Theorems \ref{prop4.2}--\ref{mle}.
-Such results are valuable from statistical analysis viewpoint of applications, however, generally speaking, the MLE is a biased estimator and its mean squared error (MSE) depends on the parameter to be estimated (Theorem \ref{mle}).
-Moreover, the classical Cramer-Rao lower bound may not be attained for this MLE.
-To overcome such limitations, we consider the sequential estimation plan and verify that the proposed plan is significantly helpful both in asymptotic and non-asymptotic short time observation.
+Recall the strong consistency and asymptotic normality of the MLE $\tilde \alpha_T$, established in Theorem \ref{prop4.2} and Theorem \ref{mle}.
+Such results are valuable from statistical analysis viewpoint of applications, however, there are some drawbacks.
+Generally speaking, the MLE is a biased estimator and its mean squared error (MSE) depends on the parameter to be estimated (Theorem \ref{mle}).
+Therefore, useful estimates for the bias and the MSE are not available (or very difficult to derive), and as a consequence, there is no guarantee that the bias (or, variance) decays fast enough (as $T\rightarrow\infty$) to achieve the Cramer-Rao bound. { Hence, we are unable to verify whether the classical Cramer-Rao lower bound can be attained or not for the MLE $\tilde \alpha_T$.} To overcome such limitations, we consider the sequential estimation plan and verify that the proposed plan is significantly helpful both in asymptotic and non-asymptotic short time observation.

 In contrast to the MLE, the proposed sequential maximum likelihood estimator (SMLE) is unbiased, exactly normally distributed (on the finite time observation), and its MSE has an explicit, simple expression that does not depend on the parameter to be estimated (see Theorem \ref{thm1} below).
 The SMLE is uniformly normally distributed over the entire parameter space which is the real line.
 Such results would be of ample use in applications to several areas such as engineering, financial and biological modeling where unknown parameter estimation is based on relatively shorter time observation.
 Furthermore, an analog of the Cramer-Rao lower bound is proved and the SMLE is shown to be efficient among all unbiased estimation plans in the mean squared error sense (see Theorem \ref{thm2} below).